suds-community/suds/README.rst

     convert any encountered dictionaries to ``suds.sudsobject.Object`` instances and report an error in case a corresponding XSD type can not be found.

+* Now marshalling passed empty object optional params as empty SOAP request XML elements.

+  * Before, passing an empty suds object as an optional parameter value was treated the same as not passing that parameter's value or passing it ``None`` - the value would not get marshalled into the constructed SOAP request at all.
+  * Now, user can still not have the value marshalled by passing nothing or ``None``, but passing an empty object will get marshalled as an actual SOAP request XML element.
+  * Kudos to Nicholas Chen (nicholaschen at BitBucket) & Mark Saniscalchi (msaniscalchi at BitBucket) for reporting the issue and preparing the initial fix.

 * Made ``suds`` no longer eat up, log & ignore exceptions raised from registered user plugins (detected & reported by Ezequiel Ruiz & Bouke Haarsma, patch & test case contributed by Bouke Haarsma).